format_list_bulleted Topic Overview

 An honorarium cannot be paid when:

 • The individual requests, requires, or negotiates a payment.
-This is considered a purchase of a professional service.
+This activity is considered a purchase of a professional service.
 In these instances, the individual must first be set up as a supplier and their services must be procured through the contract process.

 • The honorarium is being used as a promise or as enticement for the individual to participate.